 All the travel credit cards offer huge benefits and perks for credit cardholders.
 Many credit card companies will offer you special elite loyalty reward programs and other added perks.
 You should look out for cards with foreign transaction fees, free checked luggage, free nights, priority boarding, and much more options.
 Remember that it is not just about achieving some miles; it is all about what else comes with the travel card that could make life easier and smart.

 5. Foreign transaction fees

-Majority of the credit cards usually charge a 3% fee when you use them abroad.
+The majority of credit cards usually charge a 3% fee when you use them abroad.
 Credit cards are great offers as you can grab a good exchange rate from them but if you pay a fee each time you use the card, then the result is not as good.
 The best card for averting foreign fees is the Capital One Venture Card.
 Though there is no yearly fee, yet there is no such reward structure as well.

-Hence, if you’re eager to take a travel credit card, ensure taking into account the above mentioned factors so that you may choose the best card in the market.
+Hence, if you’re eager to take a travel credit card, ensure taking into account the above-mentioned factors so that you may choose the best card in the market.
 The better is the card you choose, the better will be the benefits that you reap.